cal-itp/benefits/docs/enrollment-pathways/low-income.md

 ## Demonstration

-This video demonstrates how a person receiving CalFresh benefits uses the Cal-ITP Benefits web application to confirm their eligibility for a transit benefit and then register their contactless debit or credit card with either Littlepay or Switchio, the transit processor that manages fare calculation for the transit provider.
+This video demonstrates how a person receiving CalFresh benefits uses the Cal-ITP Benefits web application to confirm their eligibility for a transit benefit and then register their contactless debit or credit card with the transit processor that manages fare calculation for the transit provider.
 Once registered, they will automatically receive reduce fares each time they tap-to-pay for transit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LrNyy8k2DPA?si=30hPKkR1valKZFzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>